phyzhenli/AM/README.md

 ## software

-The goal of the method is to generate approximate multipliers based on the data distributions extracted from the target application with consideration of the input polarity, which consists of 4 steps:
+The goal of the method is to generate approximate multipliers based on the data distributions extracted from the target application with consideration of the input polarity.
+The algorithm consists of 4 steps: